-TK/SS1, TK/SS2 (Pins 4, 10/Pins 1, 6/Pins 2, 7): Output Voltage Tracking and Soft-Start Inputs.
+TK/SS1, TK/SS2 (Pins 2, 7/Pins 6, 12): Output Voltage Tracking and Soft-Start Inputs.
 When one channel is configured to be master of the two channels, a capacitor to ground at this pin sets the ramp rate for the master channel's output voltage.
-When the channel is configured to be the slave of two channels, the V{FB} voltage of the master channel is reproduced by a resistor divider and applied to this pin.
+When a channel is configured to be the slave of the two channels, the output voltage ramp of the master channel can be reproduced by a resistor divider and applied to this pin of the slave channel.
 Internal soft-start currents of 1.3μA charge the soft-start capacitors.

-I{TH1} , I{TH2} (Pins 5, 9/Pins 2, 5/Pins 3, 6): Current Control Thresholds and Error Amplifier Compensation Points.
+I{TH1} , I{TH2} (Pins 3, 6/Pins 7, 11): Current Control Thresholds and Error Amplifier Compensation Points.
 Each associated channels' current comparator tripping threshold increases with its I{TH} control voltage.